-- How likely is it that the project will have impactful benefits to NOAA trust resources, and the surrounding coastal environment or community (as described in Section I.B)?
-Does the LOI clearly describe the anticipated ecological and socio-economic outcomes that the project is expected to produce, including how the project benefits will be sustained beyond the life of the project?
+- How likely is it that the project will have impactful benefits to NOAA trust resources, and the surrounding coastal environment or community (as described in Section I.B "Program Priorities")?
 Are project metrics described and estimates provided?
+Is the project proposing a proven technology?
+Does the LOI clearly describe the long-term monitoring and maintenance plan?
 (30%) - Does the LOI clearly identify the project's overall goals and objectives and lay out a realistic and cost-effective approach?
 How well developed are the proposal ideas at this stage?
-Does it clearly state the purpose of the project and specific tasks to be accomplished with requested funds and clearly describe proposed techniques that will be used?
-(20%)

-- Does the organization demonstrate the capabilities, experience, or expertise that would lead to a successful effort?
+Does it clearly state the purpose of the project and specific tasks to be accomplished with requested funds and clearly describe proposed technologies that will be used?
+(20%) - Does the organization demonstrate the capabilities, experience, or expertise that would lead to a successful effort?
 Organizations demonstrating high levels of technical and administrative expertise or capability are likely to score higher on this criterion.
-(15%) - Does the LOI include prevention activities?
-Is there an appropriate and effective level of prevention activities to be conducted about the identified marine debris issue to prevent reaccumulation?
-Is a target audience identified?
+(15%) - Does the LOI include a prevention strategy/plan focused on the prevention of marine debris that is being collected by the proposed interception technology?
+Is there an appropriate and effective level of education and outreach or other source reduction strategies to be conducted about the identified marine debris issue?
 (20%) - Does the project demonstrate how diversity, equity, inclusion, justice, and accessibility will be promoted in the proposed work?
-Does the proposal describe proposed activities taking place in Tribal and/or underserved communities and whether a portion of the benefits will flow to those communities and how those benefits will be measured?
+Does the proposal describe proposed activities taking place in Tribal and/or underserved communities and/or whether a portion of the benefits will flow to those communities and how those benefits will be measured?
 Does the project include meaningful engagement with Tribal or underserved communities?
-Projects that indicate a high likelihood of a realized benefit and meaningful engagement (see Section I.B) with the community in developing the proposal and executing the project activities will score higher on this criterion.
+Projects that indicate a high likelihood of a realized benefit and meaningful engagement (see Section I.B "Program Priorities") with the community in developing the proposal and executing the project activities will score higher on this criterion.
 Applicants that reference CEJST (https://screeningtool.geoplatform.gov) will score higher in this criterion.
 If CEJST does not have adequate data to identify a community as disadvantaged, applicants should outline other identifying burdens that define that community as underserved.
 (15%)